MaMpf-HD/mampf/README.md

 ## About

-MaMpf is an innovative open source E-Learning platform for the mathematical sciences.
+MaMpf (*Mathematische Medienplattform*) is an innovative open source E-Learning platform for the mathematical sciences.
 Central point is the interconnection between different content in the sense of a hypermedia system.